FHeimburger/starter-academic/content/project/Digital History/index.md

 ---
 title: Digital History
-summary: An example of using the in-built project page.
+summary: I have a long-standing interest in the impact of digital tools and methods on historians and in particularly their training.
 tags:
+- 'Digital History'
-- Digital History
+- 'Digital Humanities'
-date: "2016-04-27T00:00:00Z"
+date: "2021-04-26T00:00:00Z"

 # Optional external URL for project (replaces project detail page).
 external_link: ""

 image:
-  caption: Photo by rawpixel on Unsplash
+  caption: By Markus Spiske on Unsplash
   focal_point: Smart

 links: